 Meet the Attorneys

-Ships are built for the sea, but they must always come to shore eventually to accomplish their purpose.
-There, cargo handlers and crane operators will help unload the ships, longshoremen will load it back up, and welders and other ship repair workers will address any problem the ship might be having.
+Ships are built for the sea, but they must come to shore eventually to accomplish their purpose.
+While on shore, cargo handlers and crane operators unload the ships, longshoremen load it back up, and welders and other ship repair workers address any maintenance issue the ship might have.

-These are dangerous jobs, and there is a great deal of potential for serious injury every day in the life of a harbor worker.
-Congress has passed the Longshore and Harbor Workers Compensation Act to help those workers continue to pay bills and keep food on their tables, along with covering medical expenses, after a debilitating accident.
+Jobs at sea and on the shore are dangerous.
+Longshore and harbor workers face the potential for serious injury every day.
+As a result, Congress has passed the Longshore and Harbor Workers Compensation Act (LHWCA) to help those workers continue to pay bills and keep food on their tables in the event of an injury.
+The Act also helps maritime workers cover their medical expenses and other damages after a debilitating accident.

-The Longshore and Harbor Workers' Compensation Act (LHWCA) covers employees in maritime fields who are not the members of the crew of a vessel or a state or federal employee, or an employee of a foreign government.
+The Longshore and Harbor Workers' Compensation Act covers employees in maritime fields who are not the members of the crew of a vessel, a state or federal employee, or an employee of a foreign government.
 This is a broad field of potential plaintiffs in Washington, Oregon and other maritime economies and includes:

 There are a wide variety of injuries that can occur while working at a harbor or dock.
-Some of them may be:
+Some of these injuries may include:

-When a harbor worker or other employee covered by Longshore and Harbor Workers Compensation Act is injured in Oregon, he or she become eligible for benefits.
-Benefits under LHWCA work similarly to workers' compensation or maintenance and cure.
+When a harbor worker or other employee covered by the Longshore and Harbor Workers Compensation Act is injured in Alaska, he or she is eligible for benefits.
+Benefits under the LHWCA work similarly to workers' compensation or maintenance and cure.
 The employer, or, in most cases, the employer's insurance company, is required to pay for all reasonable medical expenses related to the injury.

 Injured harbor workers are also eligible to receive two-thirds of their annual weekly pay every week until the effects of the injury go away.
-A surviving spouse may receive half of the annual weekly pay, and surviving children may receive up to 16 2/3rd percent of the annual weekly pay.
+33 U.S.C. § 908(c)(21).
+A surviving spouse may receive half of the average wages of the deceased, and surviving children may receive up to 16 2/3rd percent of the average wages of the deceased.

 This website was designed for martime lawyers and was created solely for general information purposes.
 Nothing on this website should be construed as legal or medical advice.
 Only a maritime attorney or physician licensed to practice in your state can provide you with official guidance based on the specific details surrounding your situation.